What uses data on a cell phone?

 How fast is each standard?
 In general, 3G delivers download speeds between 0.5 and 5 megabits per second (mbps); 4G delivers speeds up to 100 mbps for downloads; and 5G could (in theory) be 100 times faster, up to 100 gigabits per second.
 As you can see, the standards don’t increase by any set amount, but there’s an exponential increase in speed with each one.

 If the Internet is slow on your phone, first check that you’re on the highest standard available in your area, and that you have good cellular signal strength.
-Beyond that, here are some simple ways to improve your phone’s Internet speed.
+(You might want to use a speed test tool to measure your actual Internet speeds against your device or plan’s advertised speeds.)
+If these steps to improve your phone’s Internet speed fail, you might need to contact your provider for assistance diagnosing any issues on their end.

-To take this a step further, you should audit all the apps on your phone, and how much data each is using.
 Beware of very old apps, or copycat apps that mimic popular apps but secretly steal your data and browsing info.
 These are a major security risk, and also use a lot of Internet bandwidth.

 If nothing else seems to work, you can try a full factory reset.
 This wipes all apps and data off your phone, restoring things to the way they were when you first got your phone.
-This is an extreme option, so be sure to back everything (like pictures) beforehand.
+This is an extreme option, so be sure to back up everything (like pictures) beforehand.

 Your web browser likely accounts for most of your Internet use.
 Giving it an overdue upgrade can dramatically increase your Internet speeds.
 Brave is built around one idea: your data belongs to you.
 Brave uses Shields to stop unwanted ads and block trackers.
 Each tracker blocked is one less thing to load on a webpage, resulting in load times that are 3x faster than Chrome.